 Traditional recruitment and induction of permanent staff gives you the time to engage and build relationships with employees.
 You can work with new recruits to ensure they’re familiar with how the company works and what will be expected of them in their role.

 While the onboarding process for contingent talent will certainly be different, it doesn’t necessarily mean you have to sacrifice control.
 It’s important to make sure any temps and contractors you hire will fit in well with your company culture and working methods.
-One way to do this is by looking at candidates’ work history to see how they’ve performed for organizations similar to your own in the past.
-Reference checking tools like Checkster can make this job easier.
+One way to do this is by looking at candidates’ work history to see how they’ve performed for organisations similar to your own in the past.
+Reference checking tools can make this job easier.

 pro: moving with the times